Skip to main content

 Installing BeetleboxCI

-You can download the latest version of the installer here: BeetleboxCI Enterprise.
+You can sign up and download the installer here: BeetleboxCI.

 1. Run Windows Powershell as an administrator.